 How to Calculate Your Personal Carbon Footprint

 One of the best ways to estimate and reduce your own environmental impact is to run the numbers in a carbon footprint calculator.
 Your result will show you how you compare with the average and where there’s room for improvement.
 See for yourself with these interactive carbon footprint calculators:

 - U.S. Environmental Protection Agency’s Household Carbon Footprint Calculator

 - Conservation International – Carbon Footprint Calculator

-By Evan Binford** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+By Evan Binford** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.